nrakoski3/scrimmage/docs/source/tutorials/airsim-plugin.rst

 #. **Open the Blocks Environment in Unreal Engine**

-    Go the Linux or Windows machine that you setup Unreal/AirSim.
+    Go to the Linux or Windows machine that you setup Unreal/AirSim.
 Some of the following directions were taken from AirSim's unreal_blocks.md documentation, but they are placed here for completeness.

     **Open Blocks in Linux Unreal Engine**